 You are the change agent.
 Within your skills and experience are the solutions to solve problems and do great things.
-Our degree teaches you how to get there.
+Our certificate teaches you how to get there.

 What will I learn?